-We serve adult over the age of 18 through the majority of our services, however we do serve a small population of children up to 18 through the CES waiver.
+We serve adults over the age of 18 through the majority of our services, however we do serve a small population of children up to 18 through the CES waiver.

 What is a Host Home?

-What trainings are required to become a host home provider or family caregiver?
-Stellar Care requires all of the state required trainings, but also offers more individualized training to best meet the needs of the individuals served.
-Some of the training that you will be asked to complete is Orientation/Expectations, First Aid/CPR, QMAP, MANDT, MANE/IR and SOMB.
+What training is required to become a Host Home provider or Family Caregiver?
+Stellar Care requires all of the state required training, but also offers more individualized training to best meet the needs of the individuals served.
+Some of the training that you will be asked to complete is Orientation/Expectations, First Aid/CPR, QMAP, Mandt, MANE/IR and SOMB.

 What is Supported Community Connections?

-What are Stellar Care’s day program operating hours?
+What are Stellar Care’s Day Program operating hours?
 We operate Monday through Friday with pick-ups occurring between 8am-9am, program from 9a-3p and drop offs from 3p-4p.
-We provide these services based on the hours allotted in the individuals service plan and can also provide occasional services in the evening (for dances, etc.) or on the weekends for special events or accommodations.
+We provide these services based on the hours allotted in the Individual Service Plan and can also provide occasional services in the evening (for dances, etc.) or on the weekends for special events or accommodations.